spieswl/spieswl.github.io/_projects/2018-11-14-webrtc-and-computational-photography.md

 <!-- TODO : Results screencap goes here -->

-More details on the device calibration, our results for both `rtc-shapeshifter` and `rtc-deflectometry`, and ideas for extensions to our work can be found in the paper on **[webrtc-deflectometry]()**, which is coming soon.
+More details on the device calibration, our results for both `rtc-shapeshifter` and `rtc-deflectometry`, and ideas for extensions to our work can be found in the paper on **[webrtc-perception]()**, which is coming soon.

 <hr>

 On a closing note, `JavaScript` is not my programming language of choice and I do not usually take on projects with a heavy web development focus.
 Instead, the opportunity to provide not only just a single computer vision tool, but a complete computer vision toolbox for my fellow researchers was appealing enough that I was eager to contribute to the development of **`webrtc-perception`**.
 The fact that this project has immediate application to ongoing research and WebRTC itself provided a straightforward path to creating an end-to-end scientific tool was also a notable bonus.
 All things considered, I do not see myself moving away from working in `C++` or `Python` anytime soon.

 Do not miss checking the **[About]({{site.url}}/about)** page for my most recent contact information if you want to talk about this work, or any other content!